hdimmfh/hdimmfh.github.io/_posts/2025-11-12-cuda-occupacy.md

 However, occupancy is **not the sole performance indicator**.

 -   ✓ Higher occupancy → better latency hiding and concurrency\
--   ⚠️ Too high occupancy → less register/shared memory per thread,
-    which can reduce efficiency
+-   Too high occupancy → less register/shared memory per thread, which can reduce efficiency

-> ⚠️ In practice, **60~80% occupancy** often yields the best
-> performance --- not 100%.
+> ⚠️ In practice, `60~80% occupancy` often yields the best performance --- not 100%.

 ---